gunjjoshi/stdlib/apps/labs/posts/automating-ufuncs-generation-in-stdlib.md

 │  └─ config.js (policies and dtype families)
 ```

 This is why automation is both possible and necessary.
 The components are modular and reusable, so the generation process can focus on creating the type mappings and dispatch configuration rather than implementing mathematical operations from scratch.
-But because stdlib's architecture is decomposed rather than monolithic, you can't just copy NumPy's ufunc generation approach—you need a system that understands how to compose independent packages into a cohesive universal function.
+But because stdlib's architecture is decomposed rather than monolithic, you can't just copy NumPy's ufunc generation approach.
+We need a system that understands how to compose independent packages into a cohesive universal function.

-## The Automation Problem
+## The Automation Challenge

-But here's the catch: creating these universal functions manually is tedious and error-prone.

-Each function needs type mapping arrays defining 50+ input→output combinations, native C bindings that dispatch to the right scalar kernel for each dtype, TypeScript definitions covering all the type relationships, comprehensive test suites, and documentation.
-The patterns are consistent across functions, but the details vary—`abs` supports all numeric types but always produces real output, `sqrt` only accepts non-negative inputs and produces floating-point output, `sin` works with both real and complex inputs.

-Multiply this by 100+ mathematical functions, and manual implementation becomes unsustainable.
-One mistake in the type mappings, and you get runtime errors.
-Miss a TypeScript definition, and the types don't work.
-Forget to update a test case, and edge cases slip through.

-This is exactly the kind of problem that automation solves: high repetition, clear patterns, and catastrophic consequences for small mistakes.
-Instead of manually implementing each universal function, we built an infrastructure to generate them automatically from a centralized database of function specifications.

-## What Are Universal Functions?
+// TODO: Simplify this diagram to include only native addons, scalar kernels and loops.
+Rest smaller components are not of much interest.

 <figure>
   <img src="../public/posts/automating-ufuncs-generation-in-stdlib/ufunc-package-structure.png" alt="Structure of a universal function package in stdlib showing dual JavaScript/C implementations with comprehensive testing and documentation" style={{position:'relative',left:'10%',width:'80%'}}/>